Shopping Cart No items

 What is Clomid (Clomiphene) prescribed for?

 This medication is used to treat infertility in women.
-What it does, is it stimulates and increase in the amount of hormones that support the growth and release of a mature egg.
+What it does, is it stimulates and increases in the amount of hormones that support the growth and release of a mature egg.
 This medication is not recommended for women who ovaries no longer make eggs properly.

 You may also be directed to record your body temperature, perform ovulation tests, and properly time sexual intercourse for the best results.

 Read up on any information given to you regarding this medication.
 If you have any questions or concerns please seek the medical advice of your doctor or pharmacist.